lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Abide by the code of conduct.** All delegates are expected to abide by the `LSST Communications Code of Conduct <https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-24920/>`_.

-**Use appropriate acknowledgements and citations.** If you publish work enabled by DP0, the RSP, and/or the DESC's DC2 data set, please include: "CosmoDC2: A Synthetic Sky Catalog for Dark Energy Science with LSST" `Korytov et al (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJS..245...26K/abstract>`_, “The LSST DESC DC2 Simulated Sky Survey” `arXiv:2010.05926 <https://arxiv.org/abs/2010.05926>`_, and potentially “DESC DC2 Data Release Note” `arXiv:2101.04855 <https://arxiv.org/abs/2101.04855>`_, especially if you used the Object or Truth-Match tables presented in that release note. **(PLACEHOLDER FOR ADDITIONAL PAPERS AND ACKNOWLEDGMENTS).**
+**Use appropriate acknowledgements and citations.** If you publish work enabled by DP0, the RSP, and/or the DESC's DC2 data set, please include: "CosmoDC2: A Synthetic Sky Catalog for Dark Energy Science with LSST" `Korytov et al (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJS..245...26K/abstract>`_, “The LSST DESC DC2 Simulated Sky Survey” `arXiv:2010.05926 <https://arxiv.org/abs/2010.05926>`_, and potentially “DESC DC2 Data Release Note” `arXiv:2101.04855 <https://arxiv.org/abs/2101.04855>`_, especially if you used the Object or Truth-Match tables presented in that release note. **(PLACEHOLDER for additional papers and acknowledgments).**

 **Choose a delegate activity.** Delegates are invited to take on an activity that helps to maximize the impact of DP0 with respect to the DP0 goals of testing and informing development of the RSP and preparing the scientific community to do LSST science.
 See `Delegate Activities`_.